Automation Studio in SFMC: Understanding Activities | DESelect

 As you can see from the activities we’ve already covered, Automation Studio is an app for technical marketers, and the next activity isn’t an exception.
 You need to use data extracts to export certain important marketing events such as bounces, clicks, conversions, etc. data extract creates a file to operate outside of Salesforce Marketing Cloud.
 You can also use this activity to extract data from data extensions or data views.
 For instance, if you prepare reports outside of Marketing Cloud, you can leverage data extracts and download them on your desktop.
 Then you can use Excel or any other tool you use for managing data and analyze it there.

 Firstly, to use data extracts, you have to configure where this data extract will be saved.
 Since most Marketing Cloud clients handle massive amounts of data, you can’t download the files directly on their desktop.
 You need to create an FTP user for privacy reasons and to be able to extract large files with data.
 That’s why you need to configure a File Transfer Location, and you have to specify it under your account settings before using data extract activity.
 There, under Data Management, you have to create an FTP user.
+Files can be placed in a designated enhanced FTP folder, which acts as an ftp location for triggering file drop automations.

 How to set up an FTP in Salesforce Marketing Cloud

 The advice for using the data extract activity is to include the file transfer activity in a separate step and not stacking it in the same step on the automation canvas.
 This action prevents the file transfer activity from looking for the data extract file before the data extract is complete.
+File drop and file drop automation allow automations to be triggered automatically when a new file, such as a csv file, is uploaded to the designated folder via file transfer protocol.
+This enables real-time data processing and campaign automation without relying on scheduled triggers.

 When creating a data extract activity, remember to fill in an appropriate file naming pattern, where you need to specify the file type, for instance, ‘.csv.’
 That enables you to later use the extracted document in Excel, for example.
 You can also convert activity to an XML file, tab-delimited, or pipe-delimited file for import into your account.